Hittite mythology and religion: Deities and their myths

 The Hittites referred to their own "thousand gods", of whom a staggering number appear in inscriptions but remain nothing more than names today.
 This multiplicity has been ascribed to a Hittite resistance to syncretization: Beckman (1989) observes "many Hittite towns maintained individual storm-gods, declining to identify the local deities as manifestations of a single national figure."

 The multiplicity is doubtless an artifact of a level of social-political localization within the Hittite "empire" not easily reconstructed.

-In the 13th century BC some explicit efforts toward syncretism appear in inscriptions.
+In the 13th century BCE some explicit efforts toward syncretism appear in inscriptions.
 The queen and priestess Puduhepa worked on organizing and rationalizing her people's religion.
 In an inscription she invokes:

 Sun goddess of Arinna, my lady, you are the queen of all lands!
 In the land of Hatti you have assumed the name of Sun-Goddess of Arinna, but in respect to the land which you made of cedars, you have assumed the name Hebat.

 Many of the Hittite myths involve a large cast of characters, usually because the central problem in the story has widespread effects, and everyone has a stake in the issue(s) being resolved.
 Usually the solution can only be found by working together to overcome the issue, although these are not so much wholesome morality tales, but rather more like action-based epics with an ensemble cast.